 \section{Hardware Implementation of the DPP}

-In the previous section, we have proposed the DPP architecture, where a new TD network is introduced between the RF chains and the PS network in the classical hybrid precoding architecture to provide the near-optimal array gain over the whole wide bandwidth.
-Moreover, through theoretical analysis, we have shown that the proposed DPP can eliminate the array gain loss caused by the beam split effect and achieve the near-optimal array gain performance.
 The hardware implementation of the DPP architecture is important to make the DPP concept practical in real THz massive MIMO systems.
-In this section, we will propose a practical hardware structure and the corresponding precoding algorithm to realize the concept of the DPP based on true-time-delayers (TTDs).
-Furthermore, the theoretical analysis of achievable rate is provided, which illustrates the proposed TTD based DPP (TTD-DPP) structure can realize the near-optimal achievable rate performance.
+In this section, we will propose a practical hardware structure to realize the concept of the DPP based on TTDs.